throb-goblin/income-distribution-minute-template-creator/README.md

-# Trust Deed Review And Income Distribution Minute Template
+# Trust Deed Review and Income Distribution Minute Template

 This is a work-in-progress Python FastAPI action service for an Australian trust deed review and income distribution minute template Custom GPT.